Betty Draper: Season six

 Betty spends most of the beginning of the sixth season losing the weight she gained over the past year.
 After visiting the Lower East Side in search of one of Sally's friends and being snidely dismissed by one of the young people there as a "bottle blonde", she dyes her hair brunette.
 Betty's hair later reverts to its original blonde color.
 When Henry announces that he wants to run for public office, she has mixed feelings about the idea (still being concerned about her weight).

 In episode 8 ("The Better Half"), Betty is back to her original weight and actively campaigning alongside her husband.
 Henry sees the excess attention that Betty receives and is turned on by it, as is Betty, who is beginning to feel more confident about herself.
 When one of Henry's colleagues makes a pass at her at a fundraising dinner, she informs him that she's had three children, to which he replies that he doesn't care.
 But he's misunderstood her meaning; she then tells him triumphantly, "No, look at me.
 Can you believe I've had three children?" before leaving with Henry.

 Betty goes to Bobby's summer camp for a family weekend in "The Better Half", driving down without Henry.
 Don, also on his way to the camp, sees the newly svelte Betty lost at a gas station, and they go down to the campground together.
 They spend the afternoon with Bobby, and everyone has a wonderful time.
 That night Don visits Betty's cabin, and they share a drink, reminiscing about the early years of their marriage and the kids.
-Don accepts Betty's tacit invitation to enter her cabin, and they make love.
+Don accepts Betty's tacit invitation to enter her cabin, and they have sex.
 Betty and Don talk afterward, and Betty admits that she's happy with Henry, is no longer as mad at Don as she once was, and feels sorry for Megan, who doesn't know that loving Don is the worst way of getting to him.
 The next morning Don wakes up alone and goes down to the cafeteria, where he sees Betty and Henry eating together.
 Don says hello to them and goes off to eat, alone, at the other side of the room.

 In "The Quality of Mercy", Betty takes Sally on an overnight trip to interview at Miss Porter's boarding school.
 She detects Sally is troubled by something but doesn't realize it's because Sally saw Don in bed with his downstairs neighbor, Sylvia Rosen (Linda Cardellini).
 Sally is accepted at Miss Porter's, but Betty soon calls Don with the news that Sally has gotten suspended because she bought beer with a fake I.D. and got drunk with some other girls.
 Betty sadly blames herself for Sally's troubles and tells Don, "the good isn't beating out the bad."